 Hungary Country Report

-Historically, attitudes to foreign investment have been generally positive and Hungary has benefited from strong foreign direct investment inflows.
-Nonetheless, several measures of the Fidesz government – such as ad-hoc taxes on selected industries in which mainly foreign companies operate – often arbitrary legislation, and its appetite for centralisation have made Hungary's operational environment less predictable.
+Hungary has benefitted from strong foreign direct investment inflows.
+Nonetheless, several measures of the Fidesz government – such as ad-hoc taxes on selected industries in which foreign companies mainly operate – and its often arbitrary legislation and appetite for centralisation have made Hungary's operational environment less predictable.
 Red tape remains cumbersome.
-High-level corruption and clientelism is likely to remain a problem, particularly in government- and EU-funded infrastructure projects.
+High-level corruption and clientelism are likely to remain a problem, particularly in government- and EU-funded infrastructure projects.
 Labour rules are flexible and militancy is low.
 A recent acute labour shortage is on course to be neutralised by the fallout from the coronavirus disease 2019 (COVID-19) virus pandemic, but fundamental problems such as weak mobility and missing skill sets remain.

 The record-high influx of refugees via Hungary into the EU increased national concerns regarding potential terrorist attacks, particularly in the wake of numerous acts of terrorism in Western Europe since 2015.
 Hungarian treatment of refugees has been controversial, including the use of force (tear gas and water cannons) to maintain order at borders.
-That being said, the country remains an unlikely target of Islamist militant groups.
+That being said, the country will remain an unlikely target of Islamist militant groups.
 Ethnically motivated violence, targeted primarily at members of the Roma and various immigrant communities, is the primary terrorism risk in Hungary.

 The risk of Hungary being involved in an inter-state military conflict or the likelihood of civil war occurring in the country is low and highly likely to remain so.
-The issue of Hungarian minorities occasionally tests diplomatic ties between Hungary and its neighbours (mainly Slovakia, Romania, Serbia and Ukraine), but this is highly likely to be contained at the diplomatic and political level.
+The issue of Hungarian minorities occasionally tests diplomatic ties between Hungary and its neighbours (mainly Slovakia, Romania, Serbia and Ukraine), but this will be most probably contained at the diplomatic and political level.
 Hungary is also part of the EU (alongside Slovakia and Romania), which mitigates the risk further; whereas its membership in NATO (likewise alongside Slovakia and Romania) will act as an additional forceful deterrent against external assault.

 Vaccinations required to enter the country